 1963 - The Waterford Township Board re-establishes the Waterford Community Library as the Waterford Township Public Library by Board resolution.

-1964 - The Waterford Township Public Library officially opens its doors in the C.A.I.
+1964 - On January 13, the Waterford Township Public Library officially opens its doors in the C.A.I.
 Building serving approximately 50,000 people.

-1965 - The new Main Library building in the Civic Center Complex opens with 15,000 volumes.
+1965 - The new Main Library building in the Civic Center Complex opens with 15,000 volumes on March 15.
 The library in the C.A.I. building remains open as the Branch library.

 1976 - The Main library is expanded, doubling the floor space to 4,000 square feet.
 It holds 33,355 volumes and 106 periodicals.

 1992 - Voters approve one-mill for construction and operation of an expanded and renovated Main Library.

 1994 - The new Main library, at 21,000 square feet, has shelving capacity for 100,000 volumes and the potential for Internet access.
 It serves a population of approximately 67,000.

 2002 - Voters renew the millage for another 10 years.